Tsimina/Single_Image_Dehazing/README.md

 python -m src.train
 ```
 > [!NOTE]
-> Scripts uses the dataloader.py to map the hazy groundthruth images correspodingly.
+> Scripts uses the dataloader.py and dataloader_sar.py scrpits to map the hazy groundthruth images correspodingly to their clear counterparts.

 ## Testing (Single Image)